Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-cheap-glitch/text.md

     return result;
 }
 ```
+&nbsp;

-Running the code above would return `0` since the maximum for type `uint8` is 255, and adding 1 to it will make it overflow and return `0`.
+Running the code above would return *0* since the maximum for type *uint8* is 255, and adding 1 to it will make it overflow and return *0*. &nbsp;
+&nbsp;

 ### Using Shift Operators
 In solidity, Overflow & Underflow checks are not perfomed for shift operations like they are performed for other arithmetic operations.
-Thus Oveflow & Underflow are possible.
+Thus Oveflow & Underflow are possible. &nbsp;
+&nbsp;

 ### Typecasting
-A very common way this vulnerability exist is because a typecasting a higher integer type like `uint256` to a lower one like `uint8`.
+A very common way this vulnerability exist is because a typecasting a higher integer type like *uint256* to a lower one like *uint8*.